sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 &nbsp;

-#####The club shaped structures that contain sensory tissues such as ocelli and statocysts are called what?
+#####The club-shaped structures that contain sensory tissues such as ocelli and statocysts are called what?
 Where are they located?
 &nbsp;

 &nbsp;